schibsted/Kotlin_introduction/src/main/resources/introduction.md

 Software Engineer, Software Developer, Full stack developer, Engineering Manager, Data Scientist, backend Java developer

+# Why are you here?

-differences between Kotlin and Java (strengths and weakness)
+To know differences between Kotlin and Java (strengths and weakness)

-learn some basic stuff (e.g. handling null values)
+To learn some basic stuff (e.g. handling null values)

-some tips unavailable in official docs
+Curious about some tips unavailable in official docs

-just to see how much better Kotlin is compared to Java
+Interested to see how much better Kotlin is compared to Java

 To understand the syntax and the basics of Kotlin

-focus on functional programming
+To focus on functional programming

-Understand the basics ;-)
+To understand the basics ;-)

 jetpack compose